-- 1. Complaints against students: Employees and students seeking to make a complaint of sexual misconduct by a Lincoln University student should contact the university's Title IX Coordinator and/or the Oakland or Alameda (Summerhouse apartment complex) police department. - 2.
-Complaints against employees: Allegations of sexual misconduct against a university employee should be reported to the Title IX Coordinator, the Oakland or Alameda police department, and Lincoln University's Human Resources department.
+- 1. Complaints against students: Employees and students seeking to make a complaint of sexual misconduct by a Lincoln University student should contact the university's Title IX Coordinator or the Assistant to the Title IX Coordinator, and/or the Oakland or Alameda (Summerhouse apartment complex) police department. - 2.
+Complaints against employees: Allegations of sexual misconduct against a university employee should be reported to the Title IX Coordinator or the Assistant to the Title IX Coordinator, the Oakland or Alameda police department, and Lincoln University's Human Resources department.